-Bars - I put together a map of my current favourites here.
+Bars - I put together a map of some of my current favourites here.

 Wyndham the 4th - creative and meticulous drinks by Hong Kong's World Class Bartender of the Year 2012 Winner Tom Wood.
 Check out the one that incorporates roasted goose fat from Yung Kee.

 L'etage - Another Japanese bar in Causeway Bay, to replace Yu-zen (gone downhill since Butler - see below) and Executive Bar (so serious it can be scary).
-Could have a larger selection of pours though.
+Could have a larger (a higher quality) selection of pours though.

 Butler - Japanese bar - precision cocktails like the well-known Executive Bar but a slightly younger, less scary atmos.
 You'll still pay through your nose for a drink, but it's the only place to get a proper cocktail on Kowloon side and for that alone it deserves triple-choc-brownie points.

-Il Milione - ex-Otto bartender Rush is there, as well as consultant Giancarlo Mancino.
-They specialise in negronis and other forgotten or old fashioned drinks.
+Il Milione - They specialise in negronis and other forgotten or old fashioned drinks.
 Swanky bar with a small food menu.
-The restaurant will be serving Umbrian food but right now (Feb 2013) it's still a few weeks away from opening.

 The Roger Room - boy, do they know how to do a pisco sour.
-Opened by the same crew as the people behind hot Peruvian spot Chicha, you can also get their food at the Roger Room, but what we had was pretty disappointing, so I'm not exactly rushing to go back.
+Opened by the same crew as the people behind hot Peruvian spot Chicha, you can also get their food at the Roger Room.

 001 - speakeasy owned by a liquor store.
 Love their whisky sour and grilled cheese sandwiches.
 No photos, and increasingly, an attitude, sigh.